bzsub/bike-repair/README.md

 # BIKE REPAIR APP

 This is a simple site, where you can sign up as a biker or as a repair shop.
-Then as a biker you can browse shops, book repairs and leave a review.
-The project was a final exam for the bootcamp at CodeCool.
+Then as a biker you can browse shops, book repairs and leave reviews.
+The project was a final exam for a bootcamp at CodeCool.
 Currently still in development.

 ## Technologies Used